Stand-to Veteran Leadership Program

 - Socially Minded – Participants are service-oriented and passionate about the actions they take to improve veteran outcomes.

-- Eager to Receive Feedback – Participants willingly seek, humbly accept, and actively respond to feedback about their performance.
+- Eager to Receive Feedback – Participants willingly seek, humbly accept, and actively respond to feedback.

 - Accepting of Diverse Points of View – Participants welcome opportunities to interact with and learn from others with different backgrounds or perspectives.

 - Experienced Professionals – Participants are accomplished professionals who have a breadth and depth of professional experience.
-Though “quality” is not easily measured in time, the majority of participants have 5+ years of professional experience that is outcome-oriented and veteran-centric, and are at a point in their careers where their participation will be felt for many years to come.
+Though “quality” is not easily measured in time, the majority of participants have 5+ years of professional experience that is outcome-oriented and are at a point in their careers where their participation in VLP will be felt for many years to come.

-- Demonstrated Leadership – Participants are interested in building on their established record of meaningful leadership and do not see this program as an introductory course on leadership.
+- Demonstrated Leadership – Participants are interested in building on their established record of meaningful leadership and do not see VLP as an introductory course on leadership.

-- In Positions of Influence – Participants are expected to take action and make change in their communities or organizations.
+- In Positions of Influence – Participants are expected to take action and make change in their communities or organizations, so they must have an opportunity to effect change.

-- Committed to the Program – The program is rigorous and intense.
-Over the course of the six-month program, participants are required to be on site at modules for approximately 20 days and spend 50+ hours on pre- and post-module assignments.
-To qualify for consideration, applicants must be U.S. citizens or legal residents living and working in the United States who are able to get to the United States at their own expense for each module.
+- Committed to the Program – VLP is rigorous and intense.
+Over the course of the five-month program, participants are required to be onsite at modules for approximately 20 days and spend 50+ hours on pre- and post-module assignments.

 APPLICATION AND SELECTION PROCESS

 Candidates will be assessed by their application submission, recommendations, and essays.
 After review, select candidates will then be invited to participate in final interviews.
-Interviews will be conducted in February 2018 and final acceptance notifications will be distributed by the end of March 2018.
+Interviews will be conducted in February 2019 and final acceptance notifications will be distributed in April 2019.

 FREQUENTLY ASKED QUESTIONS